haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 Additionally, there's an initial assessment of all submissions to ensure they meet a high bar where investment of Haskell Foundation funds is likely to generate a good return.

+A third risk is that the program will be biased in who is awarded grants or in who is encouraged to apply.
+(TODO: mitigations to address this risk.)